The pandemic in the Ring of Fire

 The history of the island of Nias has been marked by another of Indonesia’s endemic disasters: seismic activity.
 The December 2004 tsunami generated waves of up to 10 meters that devastated the coast and claimed 122 lives.
 The 2005 Sumatra earthquake killed more than 800 people and left thousands homeless; in 2007 there were still tens of thousands of internally displaced people living in camps on the island.

-The Indonesian archipelago is located in the so called Pacific Ring of Fire, an area with the highest concentration of seismic and volcanic activity on the planet (there are an estimated ).
+The Indonesian archipelago is located in the so called Pacific Ring of Fire, an area with the highest concentration of seismic and volcanic activity on the planet (there are an estimated 120 active volcanoes in the country).
 Everyone can remember the terrible earthquake and tsunami of 2004, with waves that reached 30 meters and killed 168,000 Indonesians and another 55,000 people in the coastal countries of the Indian Ocean (a disaster that inspired the film Lo imposible by the Spanish filmmaker Juan Antonio Bayona).

 The threat of sea level